qwifih/Spotify-2023-Data-Analysis/README.md

 After that, I consulted my notes as my memory of pandas was a bit rusty.
 I found the right functions to use but encountered another problem.
 There was an error when trying to read the dataset, and I had to use df['streams'] = pd.to_numeric(df['streams'], errors='coerce') so that it would read the unique characters.
 I used this line of code whenever the same problem appeared on the other parts of the program.

-Aside from the aforementioned problems, it was smooth sailing as I had the internet to help me code the program, especially when dealing with the graphs, as I had a difficult time setting up each one.
+Aside from the aforementioned problems, it was smooth sailing as I had the internet to help me code the program, especially when dealing with the graphs, as I had difficulty setting up each one.
+In the end, I was able to achieve the intended output of the program which helped me to answer the guide questions posted above.